-Scott Miller is a senior adviser and holds the William M. Scholl Chair in International Business at CSIS.
+Scott Miller has been a senior adviser and the William M. Scholl Chair in International Business at CSIS since 2012.
+The Scholl Chair focuses on key issues in the global economy, such as international trade, investment, competitiveness, and innovation.
 From 1997 to 2012, Mr. Miller was director for global trade policy at Procter & Gamble, a leading consumer products company.
 In that position, he was responsible for the full range of international trade, investment, and business facilitation issues for the company.
-Mr. Miller has led many campaigns supporting U.S. free trade agreements, and as a member of numerous business associations, he has been a key contributor to international trade and investment policy.
-He advised the U.S. government as liaison to the U.S. Trade Representative’s Advisory Committee on Trade Policy and Negotiations, as well as the State Department’s Advisory Committee on International Economic Policy.
-Mr. Miller was the founding chairman of the Department of Commerce’s Industry Trade Advisory Committee (ITAC) Investment Working Group.
-Earlier in his career, he was a manufacturing, marketing, and government relations executive for Procter & Gamble in the United States and Canada.
+He has led many campaigns supporting U.S. free trade agreements and has been a contributor to U.S. trade and investment policy over many years.
+Mr. Miller advised the U.S. government as a liaison to the Advisory Committee on Trade Policy and Negotiations, and he is a member of the State Department’s Advisory Committee on International Economic Policy.
+He was the founding chairman of the Department of Commerce’s Industry Trade Advisory Committee (ITAC) Investment Working Group.
+Earlier, he was a manufacturing, marketing, and government relations executive for Procter & Gamble in the United States and Canada.